L. J. Shelton: Miami Dolphins

 The Browns were interested in re-signing Shelton, who was an unrestricted free agent in 2006.
 They worked on a new contract with Shelton and his agent before and after free agency began, but the Miami Dolphins signed him to a four-year deal on March 15.
 The contract was worth a total of $15 million and included a $3.5 million signing bonus.
 It had base salaries of $2.0 million (2006), $2.0 million (2007), $3.0 million (2008), and $3.75 million (2009).

 Shelton struggled heavily during the first five games of the season at left tackle, and coupled with quarterback Daunte Culpepper - who as not entirely healthy while recovering from knee surgery - the Dolphins' offense struggled as a whole.
 Shelton found a new home at right guard, where the Dolphins had several injuries prior to Shelton's arrival at the position.
 While the line was never exceptional in 2006, the combination that included Shelton at right guard and Damion McIntosh at left tackle did help the progression of the team's offense as the season went on.
 Shelton would start the final 11 games of the season at right guard after starting the first five at left tackle.

-Due his contract, Shelton is almost guaranteed a chance to earn a starting job in 2007.
-He could possibly be shifted back to left tackle, depending on what the team does in the draft and free agency, and whether the organization can re-sign offensive tackle Damion McIntosh.
-Because of Vernon Carey's move to left tackle, coach Cam Cameron has stated that LJ Shelton will be the starting right tackle.
+Due to his contract, Shelton was all but guaranteed a chance to earn a starting job in 2007.
+There was the possibility he could be shifted back to left tackle, depending on what the team did in the draft and free agency, and whether the organization could re-sign offensive tackle Damion McIntosh.
+Because of Vernon Carey's move to left tackle, coach Cam Cameron stated that Shelton would be the starting right tackle.

 On February 11, 2008, Shelton was one of nine players released by the Dolphins.